ibm-cloud-docs/openwhisk/prep.md

 ### Packaging Java code with Gradle
 {: #prep_java_gradle}

-You can use a build a tool such as [Gradle](https://gradle.org) to fetch the libraries from a repository like Maven Central and build a final JAR archive that includes your code and all dependencies.
+You can use a build a tool such as [Gradle](https://gradle.org) to fetch the libraries from a repository like Maven Central and build a final .jar archive that includes your code and all dependencies.

 Here is an example using Gradle to build a Java action that leverages the library `com.google.zxing` that provides the functionality to generate a QR code image.